 I put myself through an intensive apprenticeship on what it takes to be happy.
 I kept hearing about this thing we call ‘freedom’ and ‘liberation’ and I knew that more than anything, I wanted to experience it.
 So I trained as a yoga teacher.
 I became a Journey Practitioner and worked with Journey founder Brandon Bays running her seminars throughout Europe and North America.
 I sat with gurus in India and eventually, I stopped looking outward for the answers to life’s big questions.

 Initially my journey was tough.
 Over time it became easier and easier.
 I’ve been fortunate to spend time with some of the most awake, free and joyous people living today.
-I learned tools that completely transformed my life and I used them to create my very own dream life.
+I learned tools that completely transformed my life and I used them to create my very own dream business and wonderful lifestyle.

 Right now that looks like living in a beach-side village with my daughter and husband, working only on things that inspire me, in an office that’s filled with sunlight and fresh air.
 I work bare foot, drinking green tea and meeting in cafes.
 I write when inspiration strikes, not when the clock tells me to.
 Most of all, I no longer live according to that great divide called weekdays and weekends.
 I simply fill each day with projects and people that I love.